nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 ## Program Counter

 A program counter is another important piece of a computer, it will keep track of where we are supposed to be in our programs that we'll be manually writing to memory later.
-For this piece, a basic 4-bit chip was used as well as another transceiver.
+For this piece, a basic 4-bit counter chip was used as well as another transceiver.
 To test out the counter, I wired up to the main computer clock to ensure that it was working as expected.
 <img src="/assets/8-bit-breadboard-computer/program-counter.jpg" class="center-small-img" />

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MnxidszulFk?si=OC5vG-kt-wtIKdth"